-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 Now they were controlling her name, and a stock model’s face.

-“(ProTrump45) started trolling Trump’s twitter, saying nice things in the replies.
+“[ProTrump45] started trolling Trump’s twitter, saying nice things in the replies.
 Everyone is tracing it back to me, but it isn’t my picture,” she said.
 “We all joined the group to be anonymous Trump supporters.”

 Lorraine apologized to her today, but William has been unresponsive, she said.

 Oh, and there was another member, Nicole told me.
-Her name is Naijaina.
-There was an interview done with a national rightwing radio show called Trending Today USA, Nicole said, and it was performed in the “Nicole” character, but it was actually Naijana.
+Her name is Naijana.
+There was an interview done with a national right-wing radio show called Trending Today USA, Nicole said, and it was performed in the “Nicole” character, but it was actually Naijana.

 “She went on as a fake character,” she said.